freealise/freealise.github.io/README.md

 text analyser can detect propaganda (divide long and ambiguous data into paragraphs and sentences)<br/>
 can be an editor the same way<br/><br/>

-Make sense of language with app containing grammar and frequent vocabulary
+app containing grammar and frequent vocabulary